the quality or feeling of being grateful or thankful: He expressed his gratitude to everyone on the staff.

 Don’t you wish someone would do that for you?
 What a powerful way to show gratitude that can have a lasting impact!

-Make appreciation and gratitude a daily habit
+Make appreciation a daily habit

 Everyone has a real need to feel appreciated and valued.
-In practicing daily gratitude for others, you may find that you become not only a more positive communicator, but that you also become more optimistic, less stressed and generally happier and healthier as a result!
+In practicing daily gratitude for others, you will find that you become not only a more positive communicator, but that you also become more optimistic, less stressed and generally happier and healthier as a result!